Is It Safe To Train Your Brain With Neurofeedback?

 Like with any wellness regime, it's easy to forget what we were like in the beginning unless we have quantitative data points being taken at various points along the training.
 Like getting on the scale every week, with neurofeedback, you fill out a self-reporting checklist every ten sessions.

 How important is the cost of neurofeedback sessions?

 In general, linear neurofeedback costs more than Dynamical neurofeedback, because the session has to be administered by an expert trainer.
 This is usually only offered as in-office training, though some oversee setting protocols remotely with a home unit.

-With Dynamical neurofeedback there is the option of brain training in-office, as a home rental or for purchase, all with the same technology and program.
-Regardless of the system, office neurofeedback sessions can range from $95-$300 per session, rentals range from $25-$100 a session and if you purchase a system, the per session cost if spread out over years, can be as low as $10/session.
+With Dynamical Neurofeedback™ there is the option of brain training in-person at a neurofeedback clinic, as a home rental or for purchase, all with the same technology and program.
+Regardless of the system, office neurofeedback sessions can range from $125-$300 per session, rentals range from $30 - $100 a session and if you purchase a system, the per session cost if spread out over years, can be as low as $10/session.

 It's good to remember when pricing the cost of neurofeedback that any program requiring an expert to administer and oversee each session will significantly raise the cost per session and doesn't necessarily mean you are getting better brain training.

 Depending on which system you choose, you may have flexibility and be able to self-administer the sessions.
 It is not uncommon for clients using Dynamical Neurofeedback™ to start with in-office sessions to get familiar with the process, begin noticing positive changes, and then after a handful of sessions switch to a home neurofeedback unit and dramatically lower their costs per session.

 Whatever system you decide to use, neurofeedback is safe brain training, especially when under the guidance of an expert trainer.